Q0D3R/FitPulse/README.md

-# Gym Management System (VB.NET)
+# FitPulse (VB.NET)

-A robust Gym Management System built using VB.NET, designed to automate and streamline operations for gyms and fitness centers.
+A robust FitPulse built using VB.NET, designed to automate and streamline operations for gyms and fitness centers.
 This application provides tools for managing memberships, trainers, classes, payments, and attendance in a secure and efficient manner.

 ## Features